Last updated 3 weeks ago by Sarah Chebaro

-The fitness industry was one of the last to open its doors again to their members.
-Their doors were initially set to be opened in August/September but a few bigger gym owners stepped forward and convinced the government to allow opening in July 1 2020.
+The fitness industry was one of the last to open its doors again to its members.
+Their doors were initially set to be opened in August/September but a few bigger gym owners stepped forward and convinced the government to allow opening on July 1, 2020.
 How has this pandemic impacted this industry?

 Bigger gym chains had a greater advantage than local gyms

 Due to the gyms being temporarily closed because of the pandemic there was a huge influx of people buying gym equipment for home use.
 The bigger chains had more stability in keeping their business afloat during their closure.
-The ones that really felt the impact were the local gyms in Utrecht.
-Many gym owners were left in shock as to why hairdressers, nails salons and tattoo parlors could open their doors earlier than the fitness industry.
+The ones that felt the impact were the local gyms in Utrecht.
+Many gym owners were left in shock on why hairdressers, nail salons, and tattoo parlors could open their doors earlier than the fitness industry.

 Exercise helps the immune system